rcos/rcos-handbook/docs/membership/join_rcos.md

 <!-- Students can participate in RCOS for course credit or for a stipend.
 At the beginning of each semester, the Internal Advisory Board will review project proposals and decide which projects should receive financial support. -->

-## Github
+## GitHub

-[Github](https://github.com/) is where most RCOS projects are stored and collaborated on within.
+[GitHub](https://github.com/) is where most RCOS projects are stored and collaborated on within.
 You will need to create an account and eventually create or join a project.

 ## Observatory